 For the majority of the course, you will be working on your own to familiarise yourself with the content.

-It is in your best interest to participate in the virtual classes and engage with the learning materials online.
+The virtual classes will be recorded and made available on the programme forum.
+However, it is in your best interest to participate in the virtual classes and engage with the learning materials online.